Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Introduction

-The mentioned graph-based stabilization design has been recently proposed by the Authors in~\citep{DelRosAlv24}.
-This strategy was developed by leveraging the connections between path-complete Lyapunov functions (see~\cite{AhmJun:14}) and min-max of quadratics Lyapunov functions, which had been previously explored only in the context of \emph{stability analysis}~\citep{PhiAthAng}.
-On the other hand, the sufficient conditions obtained in~\citep{DelRosAlv24} (based on the so-called De Bruijn graphs, see~\citep{DeBru46}) were only conjectured to be \emph{necessary} (see~\cite[Conjecture 14]{DelRosAlv24}); this conjecture remains unproven.
-In this manuscript, we thus propose a different hierarchy of LMI conditions based on a novel class of graphs, called \emph{feedback trees}.
-We prove that the satisfiability of this new class of conditions is \emph{sufficient and necessary} for the studied notions of stabilizability, thus providing an equivalence/characterization result.
+In this paper, we propose classes of controllers in feedback form in two different frameworks: firstly, considering feedback maps depending, at each time-instant $k\in \N$, only on the current system state $x(k)$ (\emph{mode-independent feedback}), and secondly considering control schemes depending on the current state $x(k)$ and on the current switching mode $\sigma(k)$ (\emph{mode-dependent feedback}).
+In both cases, we introduce and study notions of \emph{feedback stabilizability} for~\eqref{eq:SwitchedSystemInputIntro}.
+Since in the studied setting the switching signal $\sigma$ is arbitrary, we make use of a \emph{difference inclusion} representation of~\eqref{eq:SwitchedSystemInputIntro}, allowing us to provide a complete characterization of the studied notions of stabilizability.
+We prove an equivalence result, informally stated here: The framework of graph-based stabilization design leading to piecewise linear control laws has been recently proposed in~\cite{DelRosAlv24}; however sufficient-only LMI conditions were presented.
+The strategy was developed by leveraging the connections between path-complete Lyapunov functions (see~\cite{AhmJun:14}) and min-max of quadratics Lyapunov functions, which had been previously explored only in the context of \emph{stability analysis}~\citep{PhiAthAng}.
+Although the sufficient conditions obtained in~\cite{DelRosAlv24} (based on the so-called De Bruijn graphs) were conjectured to also be \emph{necessary}, this remains unproven.
+Motivated by this fundamental question, in this manuscript, we propose a different hierarchy of LMI conditions based on a novel class of graphs, called \emph{feedback trees}.
+We prove that the satisfiability of this new class of conditions is \emph{both sufficient and necessary} for the studied notions of stabilizability, thus providing, for the first time, an equivalence (i.e., a complete characterization) in terms of LMIs, in contrast with existing results in the literature.
+For instance, the results in~\cite{BlaMia03,BlaMia2008,HuBla10} rely either on polyhedral Lyapunov functions and/or on BMI formulations, in contrast to LMIs which can be solved in polynomial time.

 A central instrumental result in proving such equivalence is the fact that feedback stabilizability of~\eqref{eq:SwitchedSystemInputIntro} is structurally \emph{robust}, in a sense we will clarify.
-Such achievements are obtained with formal and technical tools not used in~\citep{DelRosAlv24}, as converse Lyapunov functions theory for difference inclusions~\citep{KellTeel,GeiGie14} and homogeneity~\citep{Poly20}.
+Such achievements are obtained with formal and technical tools not used in~\cite{DelRosAlv24}, as converse Lyapunov functions theory for difference inclusions~\citep{KELLETT2004395,KellTeel} and homogeneity.